0-lucas/digitalgarden.github.io/content/Software Engineering/Software Engineering.md

 In other words, it's the  **application of a systematic approach to software development**, that is, the **application of engineering to software**.

-Some processes are fundamental to *software engineering*, and **should be done to every new software project**:
+Some processes are fundamental to *software engineering*, and **should be done to every software project**:

 - #### Specifications
 	All **functionality**, **restrictions**, and **scope**, should be **well defined** before development.